leetcode-python-java/leetcode-python-java/README.md

 **Python, C++, Java, JavaScript, C#, Go, Ruby** languages' solutions are provided for every selected LeetCode problem.
 Other languages' solutions will be provided in the future.
 If you have better solutions, welcome to create an issue or PR!

-## Want to land a high-paying job?
-It's important to showcase yourself!

-[Me.Expert](https://www.me.expert) helps you **Build the professional home for your portfolio, resume, and blog**.

 # How to Use this "leetcode-python-java" Repository?

 ## LeetCode Official Study Plan